Hoom4n/HoomanMLTK/README.md

 # HoomanMLTK

-**HoomanMLTK** is a personal machine learning toolkit that provides modular, reusable components for a variety of ML workflows.
+**HoomanMLTK** (Machine Learning ToolKit) is a personal machine learning toolkit that provides modular, reusable components for a variety of ML workflows.
 This project is designed to centralize helpful utilities and abstractions developed during experimentation, prototyping, or production-level ML work.

 ---